-Cascade Jr/Sr High School would like to welcome you to the 2022-2023 school year.
+Western Dubuque High School would like to welcome you to the 2023-2024 school year.

 This handbook will provide an organizational tool for your coursework.
-It is expected that you use this handbook as it contains important information that will be useful to you throughout the school year.
+It is expected that you use this handbook daily.
+It also contains important information that will be useful to you throughout the school year.
 Please take the time to read and understand this publication very carefully.